lake-wg/edhoc/draft-ietf-lake-edhoc.md

 To protect against denial-of-service attacks, the CoAP server MAY respond to the first POST request with a 4.01 (Unauthorized) containing an Echo option {{RFC9175}}.
 This forces the Initiator to demonstrate reachability at its apparent network address.
 If message fragmentation is needed, the EDHOC messages may be fragmented using the CoAP Block-Wise Transfer mechanism {{RFC7959}}.

-EDHOC does not restrict how error messages are transported with CoAP, as long as the appropriate error message can to be transported in response to a message that failed (see {{error}}).
+EDHOC error messages need to be transported in response to a message that failed (see {{error}}).
 EDHOC error messages transported with CoAP are carried in the payload.

 Note that the transport over CoAP can serve as a blueprint for other client-server protocols: